Rule Change: Open

 View more

-The consultation paper is the first stage in the rule change processes for the two rule change requests:
+The consultation paper was the first stage in the rule change processes for the two rule change requests:

 • the Security framework enhancements rule change request (ERC0424) submitted by the Australian Energy Market Operator (AEMO) on 17 November 2025.